MoAbyari/Project0/README.md

 1. Please go to the link https://moabyari.github.io/Project0/
 2. At V.01 player 'O' starts the game.
 V0.1 do not allow Switch Turn between X and O .
+3. You can enter your name insdie the placeholders at the buttom of the screen (pls check the upcoming V.02).
-3. The next turn will be displayed on top part of the game.
+4. The next turn will be displayed on top part of the game.
+It also display the winner and Darw( pls check the upcoming v.03)
-4. Simply click on 'Restart' button to restart the game.
+6. Simply click on 'Restart' button to restart the game.

 ### Future Continuous Improvement